finbourne/lusid-sdk-python/sdk/docs/ConfigurationRecipeApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_derived_recipe(scope, code, as_at=as_at, opts=opts)

-        # [EXPERIMENTAL] GetDerivedRecipe: Get Configuration Recipe either from the store or expanded from a Recipe Composer.
+        # GetDerivedRecipe: Get Configuration Recipe either from the store or expanded from a Recipe Composer.
         api_response = api_instance.get_derived_recipe(scope, code, as_at=as_at)
         pprint(api_response)